sc4ttys/getai/README.md

 ## Operation modes
 1. Single Query Mode

-	This is the default mode. \n
+	This is the default mode. <br />
-	The usage is 'getai "your query"', e.g. '"getai why is the sky blue?"'
-	Optional argument is -m or --model, to specify which model to use.
+	The usage is 'getai "your query"', e.g. '"getai why is the sky blue?"' <br /> Optional argument is -m or --model, to specify which model to use.

 2. Conversation mode

-	Full screen back-and-forth conversation mode.
+	Full screen back-and-forth conversation mode. <br />
-	Activated with 'getai -f' or --full.
+	Activated with 'getai -f' or --full. <br />
 	Provides chat-like interface but queries will not be linked together.